 So which is better?
 Single.
 Or multiple.

-It’s easier for you to manage one database than it is many databases.
+It’s always easier to manage one database

 To explore the reasons why it’s easier to manage a single database let’s consider some common database management activities every email marketer has to go through.